Daniel-Rafique/labs/README.md

 ## Installation

+### Fresh Installation

-1. Extract this package to a directory of your choice
+1. Download and extract the ZIP package to a directory of your choice
 2. Install dependencies:
    ```bash
    npm install